Glort572/python-email-scripts/README.md

 ## Optional

-If you're a mathematician or a maths lover, you may be familiar with **[De Morgan's Laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws)**.
+If you're a mathematician or are keen on maths, you may be familiar with **[De Morgan's Laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws)**.
 Interestingly, you can use these laws to understand how to choose multiple e-mail addresses to be ignored, e.g.,

 ```plaintext
 NOT OR FROM user_1@provider.domain FROM user_2@provider.domain